+To estimate the intention-to-treat effect, we apply a one-sided donut regression discontinuity analysis (Barreca et al., 2016) that exploits the discontinuity in subsidy generosity at age 26.
+The estimation is based on a large sample of unemployed individuals living in the southern part of Belgium drawn from social security register data.
+We assess the robustness of our findings using the doubly robust semi-parametric difference-in-differences method of Sant'Anna and Zhao (2020).
 In a nutshell, we find that the hiring subsidy raises the transition to private sector employment by 10 percentage points within the first year of unemployment.
 For high school dropouts, the positive effect is short-lived and does not persist beyond the end of the subsidy period.
-In contrast, for high school graduates this positive effect on private employment persists beyond the end of the subsidy.
-Seven years after entry into unemployment, high school graduates accumulated 2.8 more quarters in employment, on average, and all of this additional employment is in high-paid jobs (above the median daily wage).
-However, the positive long-run effect for high school graduates is much smaller and less of a net gain for society once we take two negative spillover effects into account.
+In contrast, for high school graduates this positive effect on private employment does persist.
+Seven years after entry into unemployment, high school graduates accumulated an average of 2.8 more quarters in employment, which is a relative increase of 28% with respect to the counterfactual of no Win-Win plan.
+Even though we show that the positive effect is smaller and less of a net gain for society once we take spillover effects into account, we still find that the subsidy created better remunerated jobs for this group.